ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 No language without perception

 skeptical solution as a guidance for life: ontological disputes are not solvable, but we can go on our lifes; when things goes very wrong, at least in our society we just throw them into psych ward, or philosophy phd programs, until they align with our normal practices

+---

+What does it mean to say "there's no fact of matter"?
+E.g. Unicorns are taller than cows: there's no fact of matter.
+Of course there's a proposition, but there's no such fact.

+Kripke does allow exclusion: you can say what you DID NOT mean by not doing that movement.
+So by infinite exclusion you can determine what you mean.